-EMEA Security Solutions Provider SecureAppbox Chooses Vonage Video Express to Power Secure Video-Conferencing Platform
+EMEA security solutions provider SecureAppbox chooses Vonage Video Express to power secure video-conferencing platform

-Vonage (Nasdaq: VG), a global leader in cloud communications helping businesses accelerate their digital transformation, today announced that SecureAppbox, a European cloud service that delivers trusted communications across all borders, has chosen Vonage+Video+Express to power its SecureMeetings offering.
-With Vonage Video Express, SecureAppbox offers a secure video platform to integrators, operators, companies and public organisations across Europe to protect sensitive data and digital collaboration.
+HOLMDEL, N.J., March 31, 2022 /PRNewswire/ -- Vonage (Nasdaq: VG), a global leader in cloud communications helping businesses accelerate their digital transformation, today announced that SecureAppbox, a European cloud service that delivers trusted communications across all borders, has chosen Vonage Video Express to power its SecureMeetings offering.
+With Vonage Video Express, SecureAppbox offers a secure video platform to integrators, operators, companies and public organizations across Europe to protect sensitive data and digital collaboration.

 "It is undeniable that the era of video has arrived.
 Businesses and government agencies around the world are leveraging video to connect with the public and it is imperative that these connections are secure and compliant," said Anders Jonsson, Co-Founder and Senior Advisor Cyber Security, SecureAppbox.
 "At SecureAppbox, we believe that video security is data security, and Vonage understands that more than any other provider."

-With the+global+video+conferencing+market+expected+to+grow+to+reach+%2424.4+billion+by+2028%2C+Vonage has seen first-hand how developers face multiple challenges when trying to bring more people into the room without sacrificing quality.
+With the global video conferencing market expected to grow to reach $24.4 billion by 2028, Vonage has seen first-hand how developers face multiple challenges when trying to bring more people into the room without sacrificing quality.
 Today, Vonage Video Express enables developers to easily integrate video without knowing the configurations required for bit-rates, resolution, and bandwidth.
 As a result, the solution can help customers across all industries get to market quicker with high quality branded experiences, while managing their video-related costs without compromising on quality and scalability.

 About Vonage